 Option 4 – Follow a Healthy Diet

 Because problems with organization and planning are 2 of the symptoms of ADD, following a healthy diet is not just a matter of what to eat but also of when to eat.
+A prime example of this is the dr nowzaradan diet, which advocates both careful timing as well as nutritionally balanced food.

 You will have to schedule your shopping days and hours; know what to buy beforehand, how to prepare your meals, and when to eat them.
 By being more involved with your diet, you can work on your ability to focus, plan, and organize while foregoing the trip to the fast-food drive-through.